gamblevore/PicoMsg/README.md

 ### Initialisation / Destruction

 Start by calling `PicoMsgComms`, then call either the child, thread or fork function on it.
-Call the destroy  function when you are done with any object.
-The other side will be notified that it is closed, but will also need PicoMsgDestroy called on it.
+Call the destroy  function when you are done with any comms object.

 **`PicoComms* PicoMsgComms ()`**   :   Creates your message-passer.